RhinoSecurityLabs/cloudgoat/README.md

 ### sns_secrets (Small / Easy)
 `$ ./cloudgoat.py create sns_secrets`

 In this scenario, you start with basic access to an AWS account.
-You will enumerate your privileges, discover an SNS Topic you can subscribe to, discover a leaked API Key, and finally use the API Key to access an API Gateway.
+You need to enumerate your privileges, discover an SNS Topic you can subscribe to, retrieve a leaked API Key, and finally use the API Key to access an API Gateway for the final flag.

 [Visit Scenario Page.](scenarios/sns_secrets/README.md)